-Ombre’ Brows are similar to powder filled eyebrows, but go from dark to light towards the upper part of the brow.
+Ombre’ Brows are similar to powder-filled eyebrows but go from dark to light towards the upper part of the brow.
 This is my new personal favorite—it’s beautiful and soft.
-This is also the latest trend in Permanent Makepp.
+This is also the latest trend in Permanent Makeup.
 What’s more, it’s a great way to cover up failed microblading eyebrows.

 AKA Microblading, 3D Eye Brows, Embroidery Brows, Feather Brows